Skip to content

 Answer

 The Mexico-US tax treaty is active and one of the better ones for cross-border founders.
 US-source dividends drop to 5% or 10% with W-8BEN-E, depending on ownership share.
 Royalties typically drop to 10%.
 Article 7 keeps operating business profits out of US tax unless you have a US permanent establishment.
-Most Mexican founders we serve run cross-border consulting or remote-work businesses with zero US federal income tax exposure on operations.
+Most Mexican founders run cross-border consulting or remote-work businesses with zero US federal income tax exposure on operations.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.